WindyYam/EventHub/README.md

 	}
 	else if(EVENT_MATCH(yourEventName2, event))
 	{
-		uint8_t extra = *event;
+		uint8_t extra = EVENT_VALUE(event);
 		//...
 	}
 }
 ```

 And then, run generate_events_h.py from the root of your source file, which will generate a events.h header file
 containing all the events as extern variables.
+Suggest to integrate the .py script into your build system.

 The general idea is to use the memory address of each Event_t variable as the unique identifier, so to get rid of
 enum definition